prem9797/AWS-Site-to-Site-VPN-Hybrid-Cloud/Documentation/Proxy-Server.md

 ---

-# 18. Outcome
+# 19. Outcome

-The Ubuntu server was successfully configured as an enterprise Squid Proxy Server capable of securely handling proxy requests from approximately 100 office users.
+The Ubuntu 24.04 LTS server was successfully configured as an enterprise Squid Forward Proxy hosted on AWS EC2.

-The proxy server was prepared for integration with the on-premises Sophos XGS Firewall through the AWS Site-to-Site VPN, allowing office users to securely access client applications through a US-based public IP address.
+The server was prepared to receive traffic from the on-premises network through the AWS Site-to-Site VPN and Sophos XGS Firewall.

+Key achievements:

+- Successfully deployed Squid Proxy on Ubuntu 24.04 LTS.
+- Restricted proxy access using Access Control Lists (ACLs).
+- Applied performance tuning parameters for stable operation.
+- Configured the proxy to listen on TCP port 3128.
+- Validated the Squid configuration and service status.
+- Prepared the server for secure integration with the hybrid cloud network.

+The next phase of the implementation involved importing the AWS VPN configuration into the Sophos XGS Firewall, configuring BGP, creating firewall and NAT policies, and establishing secure communication between the office network and AWS.